 With some injuries, such as severe burns, scarring is unavoidable, and a healing process may be necessary before the individual can effectively perform his or her job duties, especially if those duties involve strenuous physical labor.
 The same is true for certain deep facial cuts, that if reopened accidentally while performing physical labor, may require further treatment or stitches.
 With these types of injuries, you may need to accept modified job tasks involving fewer hours or miss work altogether until the injuries sufficiently heals.

 Although you may have a good idea about the extent of your head injury, it is another thing to prove your eligibility for workers’ compensation.
 An experienced injury attorney can help ensure your claim is accepted and you receive the full benefits you are owed for lost income, medical expenses, and permanent disabilities.

 Workers’ compensation for head injuries sustained at work

 You may file a claim for benefits while providing evidence of the accident and your injuries, along with your medical expenses.
 The workers’ compensation insurance carried by your employer should cover a percentage of your lost wages and your medical bills.
 Depending on the extent of your injuries, you may be able to receive permanent disability benefit payments.

-At Plaxen & Adler, P.A., we are experienced advocates serving the interests and needs of injury victims across the state of Maryland area.
+At Plaxen Adler Muncy, P.A., we are experienced advocates serving the interests and needs of injury victims across the state of Maryland area.
 Our head injury attorneys are here to help you secure the compensation you were owed for any head or brain injury you have sustained resulting from another person’s negligence.
 To set up a free consultation, give us a call today at 410.730.7737, or drop us a message through our contact form.